Thinking of Dissolving Your Nonprofit Corporation?

 Legal Services for Dissolving a Nonprofit

-If you require assistance with dissolving your nonprofit organization, please contact Henderson, Caverly and Pum LLP in San Diego.
+If you require assistance with dissolving your nonprofit organization, please contact Henderson, Caverly, Pum & Trytten LLP in San Diego.
 Our Nonprofit Organizations Practice Group specializes in the legal representation of nonprofit organizations and has extensive experience in guiding nonprofits through the dissolution process.